sushma306/CSS3_Development/README.md

 Usage:

-1) Please download "CSS_Stater_Template".
+    Please download "CSS_Stater_Template".
-2) Copy to your safest folder like D:\ or E:\
+    Copy to your safest folder like D:\ or E:\
-3) Extract it
+    Extract it
-4) Load it to your Editor
+    Load it to your Editor
-5) Follow my classes regularly for Updated Code.
+    Follow my classes regularly for Updated and Completed Code.

 Thanks for your interest in learning UI Technologies.